trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 >
 > Admittedly, I faced challenges troubleshooting this import since I had never worked with a dataset with 4 million+ observations.
 But that was part of the challenge I wanted to face, and definitely expanded my knowledge with working with massive datasets.

 I wanted my analysis to additionally categorize the ride information by day of the week and ride length.
 I also wanted to further clean the data.
-This code chunk below is detailed in its blockquote underneath.
+This SQL code chunk below is detailed in its blockquote underneath.

 ````SQL
 SELECT *,